uberhacker/pant/README.md

     Repair the files and database for the dev environment of the current Drupal site

+  *pant info*

+    Retrieve information about the current Drupal site

   *pant install my-site*

     Install the dev environment for the Pantheon Site Name my-site